fitsblb/LHL-SQL-project/cleaning_data.md

 Queries:
-##  SQL queries you used to clean the data.
+##  SQL queries used to clean the data.